jeremyreeder/thesafehouse.info/tools.md

 title: Tools of the Trade
 ---

-# Professional Security Penetration Tools
+# Tools of the Trade
 With five hundred pounds of suction, this suction-mount holds safe-drilling rigs quite well to a wide variety of safes.
 It is designed for use with either of the following drill rigs: the Lockmasters Magnum Bullet or the StrongArm